rawlins/svgling/README.md

 For best `nltk` behavior, you may want to in addition do the following when you import `svgling`:

-    import nltk
+    svgling.disable_nltk_png()

-    del nltk.tree.Tree._repr_png_
+This call is effectively a safe wrapper around `del nltk.tree.Tree._repr_png_`.

-The reason for this is that even though the `svg` is shown over `png`, Jupyter still calls the `png` rendering function if there is one.
+The reason for doing this is that even though the `svg` is shown over `png`, Jupyter still calls the `png` rendering function if there is one.
 On a mac, deleting this function will prevent the annoying window-less app that shows up (and stays as long as the kernel is running) when you view an `nltk` tree.
 On 64-bit windows, reportedly, the `png` rendering code in `nltk` causes problems, and deleting this may avoid them.
 For headless uses of `nltk` on linux (see nltk issue [#1887](https://github.com/nltk/nltk/issues/1887) for use-cases) deleting this function will prevent errors resulting from tk not being able to open.

 ## Strengths and limitations